New Insights for SEA specialists

 The size chart in combination with the weighted availability looks like this:

 If sizes XS, L and XL are available, but sizes S and M are out of stock, sales performance is likely to decline.
-65% of sales relate to a product in size S and M. If the sizes XS and XL are sold out, this has much less impact on sales performance.
+As you can see in the first image above, the weighted product availability will be only 35%, because of 65% of sales relates to a product in size S and M. If the sizes XS and XL are sold out, this has much less impact on sales performance.

 Customize your offer or target with the right insights